 So it’s a real forest of labels and terminology, and at the moment we don’t understand any of it scientifically.

 Well I just absolutely love that you were able to go into each of these descriptions in nice detail, if you will, and it would be good for people to continue to get educated.
 Those who are listening today may say ‘I am not a pedophile but I do really have some interest in what Bly is saying about autopedophilia, ageplay, regression, age dysphoria and so on and so forth.
 So thank you for going into some detail about each, because, again, some of these were new to me and I think if they’re new to me they’ve got to be new to some other people and anyone listening who possibly said ‘that’s me; I fit with that — that term that he used — but I never really knew what it was’.

 So let’s go onto the second question.
 Can you try to describe the subjective experience of autopedophilia, ageplay and some of these other things and give some examples.

-OK, so to try and make sense of all those terms above, let me invent a few different people to show how this works.
+OK, so to try and make sense of all those terms above, I’m going to invent a few different people, based off people I’ve met or read about to show how this works.

 So, let’s pick a random ageplayer.
 Let’s call her Joanne.

 Joanne is a woman of 30 or so.
 Normal life; likes donuts, sitcoms, gaming.

 And since she was a teen Joanne has discovered she gets really sexually excited by the thought of being treated like a young girl, acting out and getting spanked by a father figure.